One Thai academic posts a video clip of African scammers using black magic to overpower victims into transferring large amounts of cash.

 As a widespread crackdown on foreigner-run crimes initiated by Thai police rages on, more and more unwelcome visitors are being prosecuted as their criminal activities are being uncovered.
 In the last few days, alone Thai police have arrested two romance scam gangs, One Ugandan and one Nigerian in Samui and Pattaya respectively.
 When it comes to romance scams, Nigerians seem to make up a large proportion of those involved in the despicable trade.

 The huge online romance scam trade is not however unique to Thailand.
-There are a growing number international criminal gangs in many countries around the world working to cheat money out of their victims through fake romantic relationships online. the rewards ae great and many overworked police forces worldwide are slow to give the crime the serious attention it warrants as a cynical and dasterdly activity which damages people financially and mentally.
-Thailand is a a very significant and lucrative territory for the crime gangs that operate the trade.
+There are a growing number of international criminal gangs in many countries around the world working to cheat money out of their victims through fake romantic relationships online. the rewards are great and many overworked police forces worldwide are slow to give the crime the serious attention it warrants as a cynical and dastardly activity which damages people financially and mentally.
+Thailand is a very significant and lucrative territory for the criminal gangs that operate the trade.
 The ‘market’ for the crooks in Thailand is one the most valuable in the world as there is now a booming rate of Thai women seeking and love and marrying foreign, predominantly western men.